segmentstream-com/segmentstream-com.github.io/_docs/events/updated-transaction.md

 order: 3
 ---

-The `Updated Transaction` event should be pushed to the `digitalData.events` array when transaction data changed, e.g. user pay the bill, order delivered, canceled etc.
+The `Updated Transaction` event should be pushed to the `digitalData.events` array when transaction data has changed, e.g. user paid the bill, order was delivered/canceled etc.

 Code example: